merhay/test-technical-assessments/Android/README.md

 ```bash
 git clone https://github.com/merhay/test-technical-assessments.git
 ```
 2) Open the **Android** project folder in Android Studio.

+3) Sync Gradle
+  - Android Studio will automatically detect the Gradle files (build.gradle.kts) and prompt you to sync the project.
+  - If not, click File > Sync Project with Gradle Files.

-3) Testing requires an Android virtual or physical device to be connected:
+4) Testing requires an Android virtual or physical device to be connected:
   - For Virtual Device: Open Android Studio, navigate to Tools > Device Manager, and start or create an AVD.
   - For Physical Device: Connect via USB and enable USB Debugging in developer options.

-4) Run the UI Tests
+5) Run the UI Tests

    **Option 1**: Using Android Studio
     - Run the UI tests using the `Run` button in Android Studio (Requires an Android Test Run/Debug configuration)